 New beekeepers often wonder if swarm traps or swarm lures installed near their apiary will cause their bees to swarm.
-The answer is an unqualified “No.” This is not something you should worry about.
+The answer is an unequivocal “No.” This is not something you should worry about.

 Although we don’t know all the triggers, we know the swarm impulse is regulated by conditions within a colony.
 It results from a complex interplay of factors including the season, the climate, the overall health of the colony, crowding, availability of forage, and genetics.
 Remember, swarming is an act of reproduction at the colony level.
 For a colony to split into two or more viable pieces, conditions need to be perfect.